nierdz/wordpress-opcache-plugin/flush-opcache/readme.txt

 5. Cached files tab

 == Changelog ==

+= 4.1.4 =
+* Fix a bug on clearing cache after upgrade
+* Flush files even when WP use its own directory
+* Use WordPress 6.0 as default
+* Use php8.0 as default

 = 4.1.3 =
 * Fix a bug on datetime in cached file list